“Forget everything. Know nothing. Step... “

 This evening Amir is also excited as the Eco-Vigilante Action Group is finally meeting again after a COVID-enforced hiatus, with the hot topic to be tabled tonight that of their next target: the dastardly right-wing sociopath, Ken Abercrombie.
 Mrs Chu has been riling against Abercrombie and his wealth- and ego-fueled political ambition for years, and Amir is very happy that the time has finally come for him to be taken down a peg or two.

-With this being election year, and the announcement of the presidential and vice-presidential candidates currently being finalized and made, Amir finds himself day-dreaming about America possibly being moved politically towards something more humanistic, inclusive, and peace-loving . . .
+With this being election year, and the announcement of the presidential and vice-presidential candidates currently being finalized and made, Amir finds himself day-dreaming about America possibly being moved politically towards something more humanistic, inclusive, and peace-loving.
+At present, Amir is the only other person privy to Mrs Chu’s secret news of being asked to run for Vice President by James Brody.
+He is so excited by the news, and can picture himself spending a lot of time in the White House in the up-coming four years . . .